maisamaximo/music_app/README.md

   </a>
 </p>

-> Simple Music Tap project to apply HTML, CSS and JavaScrypt knowledge.
+> Simple Music Tap project to apply HTML, CSS and JavaScript knowledge.

 <h5><strong> Followed the AMAZING tutorial:</strong> <a href="https://www.youtube.com/watch?v=2VJlzeEVL8A">Dev Ed</a></h5>